 To Learn More About Clinical Trials —

-Here is a list of Clinical Trial Phases:
+Here is a partial-listing and explanations of Clinical Trial Phases:

 Clinical trials are conducted in a series of steps, called phases – each phase is designed to answer a separate research question.

 - Phase I: Researchers test a new drug or treatment in a small group of people for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.